Understanding Permutation of All Objects

 - Apply the formula: Use

-- Calculate factorial: Multiply consecutively from n to 1
+- Calculate factorial: Multiply consecutively from to

 - Verify the result: Ensure the calculation is correct